 Our goal is to provide educational resources and empowerment to Canadian Indigenous communities!

 Terri teaching children about the medicine wheel and playing tag, in Nicaragua.

 For more information on SchoolBOX Canada, email Sarah Kerr at email@example.com.

-- Empowering leaders in a Treaty 3 reserve community with books and resources to start a library in an on-reserve elementary school.
+- Empower leaders on a Treaty 3 reserve community with books and resources to start a library on their reserve.

 - Partner with additional Indigenous communities where our IYES leaders have roots to create culturally relevant school libraries in communities across Canada.

-- Applying SchoolBOX’s 10 years of experience providing educational tools and facilities in Nicaragua, to First nations, Metis and Inuit communities in Canada through our Indigenous youth leaders.
+- Apply SchoolBOX’s 10 years of experience providing educational tools and facilities in Nicaragua, to First Nations, Metis and Inuit communities in Canada through our Indigenous youth leaders.

 Contact Sarah Kerr for more information on how to help: firstname.lastname@example.org